One of the greatest challenges you face when online dating is transitioning from the virtual world to real life.

 When you first meet your online date, the most important thing is to get to know them better and share more details about yourself as well.
 Just be careful with what and how much you share.

-Just like with your first online interactions, the first offline date should be a time to gauge interest.
+Just like with your first online interactions, the first real world date should be a time to gauge interest.
 Let them earn your trust before you go sharing your deepest darkest secrets and your home address.

 Finally, make sure to have fun on your date.
-You are allowed to be nervous but do not let those jitters ruin your date.
-Whether you go bowling or take a walk along the beach, let loose, laugh lots and just enjoy yourself.
+Meeting someone for the first time is nerve-wracking, but do not let the jitters ruin your date.
+Whether you go bowling or take a walk along the beach, let loose, laugh lots, and just enjoy yourself.